Improving Team Empathy

-Asking one simple daily question
+Asking one simple question every day

-Empathy, which means understanding what others feel, and attunement, which means understanding what others are thinking, play an essential role team communication.
+Empathy, which means understanding what others feel, and attunement, which means understanding what others are thinking, play an essential role in team communication.
 Although both empathy and attunement have a significant impact on team performance, they are often undervalued.
 Introducing a safe environment to share feelings enables teams not only to put things into a better perspective but also creates room for team members to feel understood and valued.
-Empathy is especially difficult for teams working asynchronous or remote, where things like the tone of voice and body language are often left out or simply misunderstood (for example in text messages).
+Empathy is especially difficult for teams working asynchronous or remote, where things like the tone of voice and body language are often left out or misunderstood (for example, in text messages).

 Work is work, and your private life is... well... private?
 Even though it is well known that performance is considerably influenced by what happens outside of work, we often hesitate to share our feelings at work.
 Sometimes because we feel it is inappropriate, but more often because the company culture does not provide space for this.
-It simply doesn't belong at work.
+It doesn't belong at work.

 Interestingly enough a lot of effort has been put in improving performance and increasing productivity.
 When solely focussing on performance metrics we often forget to think about, and even respect, the human side of work.
 In a traditional office environment signals that something happened with a co-worker are easier picked up than when working asynchronous or remote.
 Understanding and learning how to deal with these signals can make quite a difference in performance.
 For example, if a co-worker just has been in an accident, it might be clearly visible.
-If a co-worker's grandmother just passed away, that might be harder to directly see, especially when working remote.
+If a co-worker's grandmother just passed away, that might be harder to see directly, especially when working remote.
 Events like these, especially emotional events, can affect your focus and performance drastically.

 The last decade more companies have adopted a form of daily stand-up meetings often used within teams to get a quick (between 5 to 15 minutes) overview of the current team commitments and potential obstacles.